UrielCasas/urielcasas/README.md

 ## Hi there 👋

 My name is Uriel, i'm doing a career in Data Science and Artificial Inteligence in Argentina, and i'm doing personal projects about Web Pages!
-I'm interested in all things Python, Data Science & html!
+I'm interested in all things Python, Data Science & frontend!

 - 🔭 I’m currently working on [Pagina-Aikido](https://github.com/UrielCasas/Pagina---Aikido), building a Web Page about Aikido, to promote this Martial Art.
 - 🌱 I’m currently learning to use JavaScript in [Pagina-Aikido](https://github.com/UrielCasas/Pagina---Aikido) to do dynamic Web Pages.